Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 How often should I update my dating app photos?

 Our data suggests that updating your main photo every 2-3 weeks can help "soft reset" your profile in some app algorithms, showing you to new users.
-We recommend a full portfolio refresh every 3-4 months to keep your profile from looking stale.
+We recommend a full portfolio refresh every 3-4 months to keep your profile from looking stale, especially to reflect seasonal changes in the UK (swapping winter coat photos for summer pub garden shots).
 For more on this, check our guide on how often you should update your dating profile.

 +50,000 happy singles